mrthlinh/FIFA-World-Cup-Prediction/README.md

 |ADA boost tree           |59.01|
 |Neural Net               |60.80|

-## Feature Importance: (coming soon)

-Check the [Full Report](https://github.com/mrthlinh/FIFA-World-Cup-Prediction/blob/master/report/report.md) to gain more insight about this Project

 ### World Cup 2018
-Now the model is applying for World Cup 2018 in Russia with simulation time = 100 000.
-While the model didn't perform so well in train/test phase, it has shown stunning results so far, 7 correct results out of 11 matches including matches such as Portugal - Spain (3-3), Brazil - Switzerland (1-1).
+Now the model is applying for World Cup 2018 in Russia with __simulation time = 100 000__.
+While the model didn't perform so well in train/test phase, it has shown stunning results so far, 7 correct results out of 11 matches including matches such as __Portugal - Spain (3-3)__, __Brazil - Switzerland (1-1)__.
 Here is the result of my model for all matches in Match Day 1 of Group Stage

 __Result Explanation:__